Christianity in Houston: Russian Orthodox

+Oriental Orthodox

+Armenians

 St. Kevork Armenian Church, which was established around 1982, serves as the Armenian Apostolic Church facility in Houston.
 As of 2007 about 10% of the estimated 4,000-5,000 ethnic Armenians in Houston are active in this church.

-Coptic
+Copts

 Houston is within the Coptic Orthodox Diocese of the Southern United States.

 As of 2004, there were three Coptic Orthodox churches in Houston: St. Mark Coptic Orthodox Church in Bellaire, the St. Mary and Archangel Michael Church in northwest Harris County, and the Archangel Raphael Coptic Orthodox Church in Clear Lake City.
 The St. Mary and Archangel Michael church began church services on July 25, 2004, had 200 families in August of that year, and had a cost of $2.5 million.
 The St. Mary and Archangel Michael church is the largest Copt church in the Houston area.

 In the late 1960s there were far fewer Coptic families.
 Every month, a priest from Los Angeles flew to Houston and started a mass in a borrowed Orthodox church or in a private house.
 From 1968 to 2006 over 600 Copt families moved to Houston.
 Due to sectarian strife against Copts within Egypt, by 2006 the membership of Copt churches in Houston was growing.

 In 2006 Gregory Katz of the Houston Chronicle stated that partly because many Copt church leaders are accustomed to anti-Copt attitudes in Egypt, those who come to Houston are not accustomed to speaking freely about their religious beliefs and therefore "do not mingle easily with the rest of the large Christian community in the Houston area".

 After the 2011 Alexandria bombing, Houston Coptic churches cancelled their Coptic Christmas services.

-Ethiopian
+Ethiopian Orthodox Tewahedo

 Houston's Ethiopian Orthodox church is the Debre Selam Medhanealem Ethiopian Orthodox Tewahdo Church (ደብረ ሰላም መድኃኔዓለም የኢትዮጵያ ኦርቶዶክስ ተዋሕዶ ቤተ ክርስቲያን Debre Selam MedhaneAlem YeItyopphya Ortodoks Tewahedo Bete Kristiyan; the name approximately means "Sanctuary of Peace and the Savior") in Fondren Southwest.

 Prior to the construction of the church, those of the Ethiopian Orthodox faith worshiped at Coptic Orthodox churches.
 Mesfin Genanaw, a Houston Community College teacher who was one of the individuals who assisted with the building of the church, stated that in 1992 20 Ethiopian women who were attending a Coptic church planned the establishment of an Ethiopian church.
 In 1993 the group purchased a 2.5 acre site and a tent, and conducted church services in a tent.
 After fundraisers were held, in 1995 construction of the permanent church started, and the church later obtained an additional 5 acre of land.
 Genanaw stated in a 2003 Houston Chronicle article that there are an estimated 5,000 Ethiopians in Greater Houston.